hibax/toto/README.md

 * Evaluation.h and .cpp (redefinition...)
 * main.cpp (only use locally)

-inGameMain.cpp is needed as it is the working main in game
+inGameMain.txt is needed as it is the working main in game